 What other materials do you prefer to work with?

 I’m really, really curious about new materials and there are so many new materials around today in architecture.
 Nowadays every magazine is full of new materials and it can be really hard to keep up with them.
 But I’m teaching material technology at university, so I’m close to the different industries.
-In the last few years, I have discovered a whole range of new materials that I work with which is really interesting.
+In the last few years, I have discovered a whole range of new materials I work with which is really interesting.
 Recently I have worked with flexible wood.
-So you can bend wood, which you know, normally isn’t possible.
+So you can bend wood, which you know normally isn’t possible.
 And so that was something I discovered a few years back with the Swiss company Dukta.
-Afterwards, I started to develop a few things out of this.
+Afterward, I started to develop a few things out of this.
 I’ve also discovered really interesting fabrics that have some flexibility.
-Fabrics that are normally used for hospitals and hospital beds, but have a lot of opportunity to do other things with it.
+Fabrics that are normally used for hospitals and hospital beds but have a lot of opportunities to do other things with it.

 You (like many of us) have been spending a lot of time in your home office.
 Have the changes of working from home brought any positive aspects to your life/work that you perhaps weren’t expecting?

-You know, at this time, it’s really hard to talk about the positive things, because there are so many horrible things happening.
-But on the other hand of course, in every crisis, I believe we have a chance as well.
+You know, at this time, it’s really hard to talk about the positive things because there are so many horrible things happening.
+But on the other hand, of course, in every crisis, I believe we have a chance as well.
 You can feel that everything is slowing down here.
-Throughout the last several years, you had the feeling that everything had to be better and higher and faster.
+Throughout the last several years, you felt that everything had to be better and higher and faster.
 Now, everybody’s starting to pull back a little bit and some things work just as well and that’s a good thing to understand, I believe.
 So, there are definitely positive effects that you can feel here in Germany and I’m pretty sure the same in the states - you can feel people really helping out each other and talking a lot more to each other on the phone even.
-So, there’s quite a lot of positive things happening as well.
+So, there are quite a lot of positive things happening as well.